Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Other (even more complex) types of regression analysis include non-linear regression and multiple regression (for multiple variables).

-Regression Analysis complex enough to bring in your Black Belts to help you.
+Regression Analysis is complex enough to bring in your Black Belts to help you.

 Your Systems2win templates do not support regression analysis.